Glossary of Terms

 Multifactor Authentication – Authentication using two or more factors to achieve authentication.
 Factors include: (i) something you know (e.g. password/personal identification number (PIN)); (ii) something you have (e.g., cryptographic identification device, token); or (iii) something you are (e.g., biometric).

-Nth Parties – These are your third, fourth, fifth, sixth parties and so on.
+Nth Parties – identities that are associated to 3rd party risk, but that are completely opaque to the customer.
+These are your fourth, fifth, sixth parties and so on.
 Depending on your supply chain, you could have risk exposure at levels seemingly far removed from your business.
-For instance, human slavery practices could be an issue with a supplier’s supplier – your fifth party.

 Next Generation Access Control (NGAC) – offers fine-grained authorization policy management within what is quickly becoming a perimeter-less enterprise network.
 It’s like XACML but has important differences.
 NGAC provides access control for different types of resources accessed by various kinds of applications and users.
 Its infrastructure is scalable and can support policies of different types simultaneously, while remaining manageable as technologies change, data volumes grow, and organizations undergo restructuring.
 Its flexibility and adaptability to future states positions it to play an important role in helping organizations meet a variety of compliance requirements pertaining to access control.